 Assign high-risk weighting to suppliers and subtiers from emerging and developing countries with less developed healthcare systems that are less prepared.
 Link the country monitoring to supply chain interdependencies within the region.
 Work closely with demand planning to assess how consumer spending may be impacted as part of the decision-making process to build inventory within reach and outside of affected routes for at least the next quarter.

-Conduct a contract review to understand any financial implications of not being able to deliver supplies to manufacturing locations and customers.
-Assess force majeure clauses and exclusions.
+Work with your legal counsel to conduct a contract review to understand any financial implications of not being able to deliver supplies to manufacturing locations and customers.
+Assess force majeure clauses and exclusions with your legal counsel.
 Engage with human resources to provide any additional guidance to employees located in the impacted areas, and reassess the travel policy and guidance for employees travelling to impacted regions.

 Medium Term (1 to 3 Months):